 |Friday 1 November||Friday 15 December|

 Envisaged by the architect as the first room you would enter receiving your first glass of champagne on the night of the ball – the Reception Room is the most intimate of all the function areas at City Hall.
 Used today for a variety of events of a smaller nature, the walls are adorned with prominent men of the City’s past and its central display is a variety of gifts given to previous lord mayors from ethic and religious communities living in Belfast.

 This middle sized function room was designed for banquets as the room’s name would suggest but today it can be used for a variety of events from public lecture to exhibition.
 Large portraits adorn the walls of former Lord Mayors of Belfast including Sir Edward Harland the famous ship builder and Viscount Pirrie who commissioned titanic and during construction of City Hall as Lord Mayor choose many of the finishes you see today.
 A large portrait can also be seen of his wife Margaret, the first Lady Mayoress to wear the stunning jewels which are still in our collection today.

 |Round dinner||150 (15 tables)|

 City Hall’s largest function room is the principal ballroom.
 This room was completely destroyed during the Belfast Blitz of 1941 but restored to its original design and former glory in 1951/52.
 The seven glorious stained glass windows that light the room are the originals as they had been removed previous to World War II.
 From Royal banquets to community events, the room has played host to every conceivable type of event over City Hall’s long history.

 The beautiful grounds surrounding City Hall are primarily a green pedestrian space for local residents and visitors to the City Centre.
 The large west and east lawns and cobbled paths outside City Hall can also host non-commercial activities.
-To discuss a proposed activity and receive an application form, contact our Function Management team by emailing email@example.com.
+To discuss a proposed activity and receive an application form, contact our Function Management team by email firstname.lastname@example.org.